superswan/weblink-webring-manager/readme.md

 `syncpeer [url (optional)]` - Syncs data with all nodes in the sites list.
 Specifying the url path of a node where `webring.json` is located will sync site data for that specific node.

 `addsite` - Create an entry in the sites list for a website that is not configured as a WebLink node
+> Banner images for external sites require that you download the banner in a location that the script can access.
+The image file will be encoded as base64 in the `sites` array so the image files can be removed once they've been added.

 ## Webring HTML Page